-Backing out, you can see the dead material from the big E. brachycarpum the previous year.
-I can't see the Sayante tribe appreciating all that dead material, and it does not burn well.
+find smaller groundcover weeds, particularly Lysmachia arvensis and Polycarpon tetraphyllum.
+I can't see the Sayante tribe appreciating all that dead material, but it does not burn well.
 Hence, I am guessing they burned it in the fall.
-The problem with it for me is that it makes finding small groundcover weeds VERY difficult, particularly Lysmachia arvensis and Polycarpon tetraphyllum.
-So at this late date, I flamed it off the dead stuff from the top, hoping not to kill it below.
-Intrusion of B. carinatus has been minimal along the bottom.
+Grass intrusion has been minimal along the bottom of this slope.
+So at this late date, I flamed it off the dead stuff from the top, hoping not to kill it.